VeSaPa/qa-portfolio/test-cases/login-test-cases.md

 Steps:
 1. Open the login page
-2. Leave the email adress field empty
+2. Leave the email address field empty
 3. Leave the password field empty
 4. Observe the Login button